presyncope/presyncope.github.io/_pages/about.md

 News
 ======
-- (21 Mar.
-2025) Our paper on prompt tuning is accepted by ICME 2025.
+- (24 Mar.
+2025) "Adaptive Video Encoding Optimization with ViT-Based Delta QP Prediction Guided by ES" is accepted by IEEE DCC 2025.
-- (18 Mar.
-2025) Our paper on prompt tuning is accepted by CVPR 2025.
+- (24 Mar.
+2025) "Optimal Adaptive Quantization Using λ-Domain and SATD-Based Rate Model" is accepted by IEEE DCC 2025.
 - (1 Jan.
 2025) We establish Sota HUnTerS (SHUTS) Multi-Modal Lab.